jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 [UPS Cold Chain Solutions](https://www.ups.com/us/en/services/healthcare/cold-chain-solutions.page) and [FedEx Cold Chain Services](http://www.fedex.com/pt_english/shipping-services/industry-solutions/supplychain/coldchain.html) are the existing cold chain logistics offerings of UPS and Fedex.

+I was unable to find any evidence for [the Dippin’ Dots cold chain](https://www.popsci.com/story/health/covid-vaccine-cold-chain-dippin-dots-ice-cream/) getting utilized for vaccine distribution.

 ## Distribution Outside the United States

+Pfizer’s Kalamazoo, Michigan, facility only produces vaccine for the United States market.
+All other countries to which Pfizer distributes the Pfizer-BioNTech vaccine receive it from the Puurs, Belgium.
+This includes Canada, even though Canada is geographically much closer to Michigan than Belgium.[^42]

-In Canada, Moderna’s vaccine is distributed by FedEx and [Innomar Strategies](https://www.innomar-strategies.com) which is a subsidiary of [AmerisourceBergen](https://www.amerisourcebergen.com).[^42] Canada’s shipments of the Pfizer-BioNTech vaccine come from Belgium, not the much closer Kalamazoo.[^43]
+In Canada, Moderna’s vaccine is distributed by FedEx and [Innomar Strategies](https://www.innomar-strategies.com) which is a subsidiary of [AmerisourceBergen](https://www.amerisourcebergen.com).[^43]

-In Germany, BioNTech is responsible for shipping to 25 distribution centers from where authorities handle the “last mile” delivery.[^44] Each of the 16 German states is responsible for the final leg of the journey.
+In Germany, BioNTech and Moderna are both responsible for shipping to 25 distribution centers from where authorities handle the “last mile” delivery.[^44] Each of the 16 German states is responsible for the final leg of the journey.
 At least the one distribution center in the video in [this tweet](https://twitter.com/Kuehne_Nagel/status/1343448715869249536), located in North Rhine-Westphalia, is operated by Swiss-headquartered logistics company [Kuehne+Nagel](https://home.kuehne-nagel.com/homepage).
 The states of Baden-Württemberg and Lower Saxony chose DHL instead.[^45]

-The same Kuehne+Nagel also has the contract for distribution of Moderna’s vaccine from the manufacturing location in Spain to customers in “Europe, Asia, Middle East and Africa, and parts of the Americas”[^46] (excluding USA and Canada, presumably).
+The same Kuehne+Nagel mentioned in the previous paragraph  also has the contract for distribution of Moderna’s vaccine from the manufacturing location in Spain to customers in “Europe, Asia, Middle East and Africa, and parts of the Americas”[^46] (excluding USA and Canada, presumably).
 Note that this contract is about the transport from factory to distribution centers, while the aforementioned contract in Germany is about the transport from distribution center to point of care.
 The service is advertised as [KN PharmaChain](https://home.kuehne-nagel.com/-/services/pharma-healthcare-logistics) and just got expanded to now include 230 locations all over the world in September 2020.[^47]

 Pfizer intends to bypass government-operated distribution processes in all countries.
-Their dedicated website on [Manufacturing and Distributing the COVID-19 vaccine states](https://www.pfizer.com/products/coronavirus/manufacturing-and-distribution): “We have developed detailed logistical plans and tools to support effective vaccine transport, storage and continuous temperature monitoring.
+Their dedicated website on [Manufacturing and Distributing the COVID-19 vaccine states](https://www.pfizer.com/products/coronavirus/manufacturing-and-distribution):

+> We have developed detailed logistical plans and tools to support effective vaccine transport, storage and continuous temperature monitoring.
 Our distribution is built on a flexible just-in-time system which will ship the frozen vials to the point of vaccination.
 Our distribution approach will be to largely ship from our Kalamazoo and Puurs sites direct to the point of use (POU).
-However, we will also be using our existing distribution centers for the COVID-19 distribution in Pleasant Prairie, WI and in Karlsruhe, Germany.”
+However, we will also be using our existing distribution centers for the COVID-19 distribution in Pleasant Prairie, WI and in Karlsruhe, Germany.

 This is well-aligned with Pfizer’s stated goal to start selling the vaccine to customers other than governments in the future.

-I was unable to find any evidence for [the Dippin’ Dots cold chain](https://www.popsci.com/story/health/covid-vaccine-cold-chain-dippin-dots-ice-cream/) getting utilized for vaccine distribution.
+## Freezers

+Freezers play a big role in the vaccine distribution and most articles about mRNA vaccine distribution mention freezers.
+For the purpose of this article, two broad categories of freezer matter: Regular freezers are those with temperature setpoints around -20°C like the one in kitchens.
+Ultra-cold freezers (or [ULT freezers](https://en.wikipedia.org/wiki/ULT_freezer)) have setpoints near -80°C.

+Pfizer’s “freezer farm” in Kalamazoo, Michigan, gained some notoriety in the media while the first production batches of vaccine were stored there before the Emergency Use Authorization by the FDA arrived.
+If you look closely at [the photo](https://www.npr.org/sections/health-shots/2020/11/24/938591815/pfizers-coronavirus-vaccine-supply-contract-excludes-many-taxpayer-protections ), you can see that Pfizer has [Thermo Scientific TSX](https://www.thermofisher.com/us/en/home/life-science/lab-equipment/cold-storage/lab-freezers/ultra-low-temperature-freezers-minus-80/premium-tsx-ult-freezers.html) freezers that have stickers saying “-80°C” but all the displays read “-69°C”.
+TSX freezers support temperature set-points between -50°C and -86°C which makes them versatile but probably quite expensive (you’ll have to call to get a quote).
+German 400-person company Binder in Tuttlingen manufactures ultra-cold freezers that, too, and sells them at prices between €15k and €20k.[^48]

+The availability of ultra-cold freezers varies substantially around the world.
+For example, the country of Peru contains an estimated 30 such freezers[^49], that’s less than the number visible in Pfizer’s “freezer farm” photo.

+## Dry Ice and Phase Change Materials

+When active cooling in freezers is not available, the alternative is passive cooling where the substance that is to be cooled is placed in an insulated container together with another cold material.
+Dry ice and phase change materials are the two noteworthy options for that other cold material.

+[Dry ice](https://en.wikipedia.org/wiki/Dry_ice) is simply compressed CO<sub>2</sub> and sublimates at −78.5°C. Sublimation is a phase change from solid to gaseous (instead of solid-to-liquid more commonly seen in everyday life).
+Dry ice production can happen at ambient temperatures.
+Because dry ice literally vanishes into thin air as it heats up, dry ice containers can simply be refilled to maintain cold temperatures inside.
+These two properties make dry ice a good option for keeping things cold or ultra-cold in locations where no freezers are available.

+Depending on who you ask, there is plenty of dry ice production capacity available[^50] or there isn’t[^51].

+The rate of sublimation, measured by weight of dry ice lost per hour, is an advertised feature of shipping boxes that are designed for use with dry ice.
+Pfizer’s shipping boxes achieve previously unheard rates of only 1%, compared to common values of 2-3%, prompting Boeing to revise their guidance for dry ice transport on planes with expanded charts.[^52]

+Regulatory limits exist for the amount of dry ice permitted on planes because releasing CO<sub>2</sub> into an enclosed space can have undesirable side effects such as confusion or unconsciousness for the people in said space.
+The US FAA has granted United Airlines, Pfizer’s preferred vaccine air carrier, permission to exceed the former limit five-fold[^53] but also shared some advice to airlines such as how to avoid suffocation from the released CO2 and how to account for sublimation-induced weight loss when calculating the planes center of mass[^54].

+If you think of dry ice as analogous to Duracell batteries, then phase change materials (PCM) are the rechargeable batteries.
+PCMs are also used to keep insulated containers cold, but instead of sublimating they change phase to liquid state when warming.
+You might have seen PCMs if you receive food or grocery deliveries from companies like BlueApron or HelloFresh who include gel packs in their shipping boxes to keep the food fresh.
+Phase change materials are reusable which is great if you have access to a freezer to “recharge” them.

 ## Shipping Boxes

 Moderna’s vaccine requires more commonly available -20°C freezing and can rely on locally available cold chain infrastructure more readily.
 Facilities for Pfizer-BioNTech’s -70°C needs are much less widespread which is probably why Pfizer developed a custom shipping box.
 This difference is also why Moderna’s vaccine can be palletized while Pfizer’s stackability is limited.

 As mentioned above, Moderna’s vaccine distribution in the US is handled by the government through Operation Warp Speed (OWS).
 If you take a close look at any of the photos from inside McKesson distribution centers, for example the one in [this MarketWatch article](https://www.marketwatch.com/story/moderna-starts-shipping-its-covid-19-vaccine-in-u-s-01608498586), you will see the brand name Ecoflex96 on the cardboard boxes.
 Despite the McKesson branding on some of them, the box is manufactured by [Cold Chain Technologies](https://www.coldchaintech.com) who announce their partnership with OWS [here](https://www.coldchaintech.com/news-item/cold-chain-technologies-provides-critical-thermal-packaging-for-operation-warp-speeds-covid-19-vaccination-rollout/) and has a [dedicated landing page](https://www.coldchaintech.com/covid-19-we-are-ready-able/) with all products suitable for shipping vaccines.
-[This unboxing video](https://vimeo.com/492538884) shows how the outer shell of an Ecoflex96 box contains gel packs surrounding an inner cardboard box.
+[This unboxing video](https://vimeo.com/492538884) shows how the outer shell of an Ecoflex96 box contains gel (PCM) packs surrounding an inner cardboard box.

 Pfizer’s choice of shipping box is easily determined from the instructions to healthcare providers available on their [various country-specific websites](https://www.cvdvaccine-us.com/resources).
 The two options described are containers by [Softbox Thermal Packaging Systems](https://www.softboxsystems.com ), headquartered in the 2,451 population village Long Crendon, United Kingdom, and [Aerosafe](https://www.aerosafeglobal.com/news) in Rochester, New York.
 [Softbox’s Twitter account ](https://twitter.com/SoftboxSystems)(377 followers) contains lots of photos and videos of their box in action as part of the Pfizer vaccine distribution.
-AeroSafe has even fewer Twitter followers, but Softbox is one of them!
+(AeroSafe has even fewer Twitter followers, but Softbox is one of them!)
 The photos and video embedded in [this article by Swiss Tagesanzeiger](https://www.tagesanzeiger.ch/so-arbeitet-die-impfanterie-der-armee-659893509675) show the arrival and unpacking of an AeroSafe box at an army facility in Ittingen, Switzerland.
-All loaded with vaccine and dry ice the containers weigh up to 36.5kg (81lb).
+Fully loaded with vaccine and dry ice the containers weigh up to 36.5kg (81lb).

-All shipping boxes mentioned so far get filled with dry ice (see below) for cooling.
-The company va-Q-tec based in Würzburg, Germany, is a university spinout that has commercialized an insulation technology consisting of [phase change material](https://va-q-tec.com/en/technology/phase-change-materials/) in a vacuum-sealed bag named “vacuum insulation panels”.
-They then use these panels to construct containers in sizes ranging from shoe box to shipping container.
-2,500 of the latter are available as rentals from the company’s network of 40 international stations.[^48] You can see the production of vacuum insulation panels and some of the containers in [this video](https://www.dw.com/en/made-in-germany-containers-set-to-deliver-vaccines/av-55878745) by Deutsche Welle.
-The benefit of using phase change material over dry ice is that it can be reused (like the ice pack you keep in your freezer to use for sprains).
+The company va-Q-tec based in Würzburg, Germany, is a university spinout that has commercialized an insulation technology consisting of phase change material in a vacuum-sealed bag named “vacuum insulation panels”.[^55] They then use these panels to construct containers in sizes ranging from shoe box to shipping container.
+2,500 of the latter are available as rentals from the company’s network of 40 international stations.[^56] You can see the production of vacuum insulation panels and some of the containers in [this video](https://www.dw.com/en/made-in-germany-containers-set-to-deliver-vaccines/av-55878745) by Deutsche Welle.

 va-Q-tec is a bit tight-lipped about who their vaccine distributing customers are, referring, for example, to “one of the largest pharmaceutical manufacturers” in this [press release](https://va-q-tec.com/en/news-en/va-q-tec-signs-extensive-heads-of-terms-agreement-on-provision-of-thermal-containers-for-global-covid-19-vaccine-distribution-with-top-international-pharmaceuticals-producer/).
 However, if you know what the boxes look like, you start seeing them everywhere: In the [previously mentioned video](https://twitter.com/Kuehne_Nagel/status/1343448715869249536) of a German distribution center, in [this article](https://www.stripes.com/news/pacific/moderna-coronavirus-vaccine-arrives-at-us-bases-in-japan-for-priority-inoculations-1.656496) about Moderna vaccines arriving at a US Air Force base in Japan, and [on Reuters](https://www.reuters.com/article/health-coronavirus-va-q-tec-idUSKBN2841KU) thanks to their stock price going up and to the right.